 Money, Finances & Getting Around

-Rider – This app allows you to track RTS bus transit providing real-time transit tracking, arrival predictions, and proximity alerts and check bus times and routes.
+- TransLoc – This app allows you to track RTS bus transit.
+It provides real-time transit tracking, arrival predictions, and proximity alerts, and can check bus times and routes.

-Venmo – I am mentioning this because I think it is so easy to use, but your students probably have it already.
-My kids are the ones that introduced me to it.
-Venmo allows students to pay each other back for anything their friends may have paid for them; their share of the electric bill, half the groceries, half the Uber ride…and so on.
+- Venmo – I am mentioning this because I think it is so easy to use, but your students probably have it already.
+TBH, my kids are the ones that introduced me to it!
+Venmo allows students to pay each other back for anything purchased on their behalf.
+That includes their share of the electric bill, half the groceries, half the Uber ride…and so on.

-Come to think of it, your students should also have the Uber app (and an account) so they never get stuck walking home late at night alone.
-If they prefer, they can also use Lyft which works the same way as Uber.
+Come to think of it, your students should also have the Uber app (and an account) so they never get stuck walking home alone after dark.
+If they prefer, they can also use Lyft, which works the same way as Uber.
 And make sure they know and practice the safety rules for using those apps: riding in a group, trip tracking and sharing, and “What’s my name?” to note a few.

 Health, Wellness & Fitness